Why Was Ayllu Very Important For The Inca People?

 Inca community of Ayllu. source

-This form of organized society was particularly important in Peru and Bolivia.
-The ayllu tradition existed and functioned well prior to the Inca conquest and still continues to exist today in Andean communities.
+This form of organized society was particularly significant in Peru and Bolivia.
+The ayllu tradition existed and functioned well before the Inca conquest and continues to exist today in Andean communities.

-The ayllu (“enlarged community”) was formed of a number of families that were related, to one ancestor that they had in common.
+The ayllu ("enlarged community") was formed of a number of families related to one ancestor they had in common.
 Extended family groups could adopt non-related members who had to assume the full responsibility of membership.
-The members of the ayllu had mutual obligations to each other and were aware of their duties towards society and nature surrounding them.
+The ayllu members had mutual obligations to each other and were aware of their duties towards society and the nature surrounding them.

 They educated their children to continue this tradition.

-The Inca people had to work very hard side by side to build houses, care for large herds of animals, plant and plow fields and maintain irrigation systems.
+The Inca people had to work together to build houses, care for large herds of animals, plant and plow fields, and maintain irrigation systems.

 Inca Farmers, 1583.
 Incan farmers planting corn with the aid of an Andean foot plow.
 The first chronicle and good government (1583-1615) by Felipe Guaman Poma de Ayala.
 Source:

 Necessary skills were transferred from generation to generation within the same ayllu.
-Ayllus produced virtually anything necessary for everyday living, which will be distributed by the state to other ayllus.
+Ayllus produced virtually anything essential for everyday living, which the state would distribute to other ayllus.

 The abundance and diversity of resources and their availability during bad crops and war made the population loyal to the Sapa Inca and the local government.